lightbend/config/HOCON.md

 Implementations may vary in the kinds of resources they support including.

-For plain files on the filesystem:

- - if the included file is an absolute path then it should be kept absolute and loaded as such.
- - if the included file is a relative path, then it should be located relative to the directory containing the including file.
-The current working directory of the process parsing a file must NOT be used when interpreting included paths.
+On the Java Virtual Machine, if an include statement does not identify anything "adjacent to" the including resource, implementations may wish to fall back to a classpath resource.
+This allows configurations found in files or URLs to access classpath resources.

 For resources located on the Java classpath:

- - included resources are looked up by calling `getResource()` on the same class or class loader used to look up the including resource.
+ - included resources are looked up by calling `getResource()` on the same class loader used to look up the including resource.
- - if the included resource name is absolute (starts with '/') then it should be passed to `getResource()` as-is.
+ - if the included resource name is absolute (starts with '/') then it should be passed to `getResource()` with the '/' removed.
  - if the included resource name does not start with '/' then it should have the "directory" of the including resource. prepended to it, before passing it to `getResource()`.
 If the